eduol-dev/jmeter-amqp-plugin/README.md

 Build Dependencies
 ------------------

-Build dependencies are managed by Maven.
+Build dependencies are managed by Maven.<br>
 JARs should automatically be downloaded by Maven as part of the build process.

 In addition, you'll need to copy or symlink the following from JMeter's lib/ext directory: